redhat-cip/neutron-l3-healthcheck/README.rst

 *******
 Install
 *******
 1. Install the script on the node you want.
-This one should have access to RPC & MySQL
+This one should have access to RPC & MySQL.
+At this time, the script has not a distributed lock, that's why you should run it once to avoid agent errors.
 ::

 2. Configure /etc/neutron/l3_healthcheck.ini file: